lyteword/kjv/jeremiah/chapter-28.md

 <sup>8</sup> The prophets that have been before me and before thee of old prophesied both against many countries, and against great kingdoms, of war, and of evil, and of pestilence.

-<sup>9</sup> The prophet which prophesieth of peace, when the word of the prophet shall come to pass,  then shall the prophet be known, that the LORD hath truly sent him.
+<sup>9</sup> The prophet which prophesieth of peace, when the word of the prophet shall come to pass, ** shall the prophet be known, that the LORD hath truly sent him.

 <sup>10</sup> ¶ Then Hananiah the prophet took the yoke from off the prophet Jeremiah’s neck, and brake it.

 <sup>11</sup> And Hananiah spake in the presence of all the people, saying, Thus saith the LORD; Even so will I break the yoke of Nebuchadnezzar king of Babylon from the neck of all nations within the space of two full years.
 And the prophet Jeremiah went his way.

-<sup>12</sup> ¶ Then the word of the LORD came unto Jeremiah the prophet, after that Hananiah the prophet had broken the yoke from off the neck of the prophet Jeremiah, saying,
+<sup>12</sup> ¶ Then the word of the LORD came unto Jeremiah *the prophet*, after that Hananiah the prophet had broken the yoke from off the neck of the prophet Jeremiah, saying,

 <sup>13</sup> Go and tell Hananiah, saying, Thus saith the LORD; Thou hast broken the yokes of wood; but thou shalt make for them yokes of iron.